 Procedure 1: Partition Check

 Procedure 2: Message Check

 Procedure 3: Format Check

-Procedure 4: Diagnostic Test Program Execution Check

-NOTES: The contents of the hard disk will be erased when the HDD troubleshooting procedures are executed.
-Before running the procedures, transfer the contents of the hard disk to a floppy disk as follows.
+NOTE: The contents of the hard disk will be erased when the HDD troubleshooting procedures are executed.
+Transfer the contents of the hard disk to a floppy disk(s) using the BACKUP command in the Toshiba companion utility.
+Refer to the User's Manual for more information about how to perform the BACKUP.